Austin Beutner

 Austin Michael Beutner (born April 8, 1960) is an American businessman who served as Los Angeles Unified School District Superintendent from May 1, 2018 to June 30, 2021.
-He previously served as the first deputy mayor of Los Angeles from 2010 through 2013, and briefly ran in the 2013 Los Angeles mayoral election.
+He previously served as the first deputy mayor of Los Angeles from January 11, 2010 through July 1, 2013, and briefly ran in the 2013 Los Angeles mayoral election.
 Prior to entering politics, Beutner was an investment banker and would later become the publisher and CEO of the Los Angeles Times and The San Diego Union-Tribune.

-In October 2025, Beutner announced his candidacy in the 2026 Los Angeles mayoral election.
+Beutner ran in the 2026 Los Angeles mayoral election, but withdrew after a family death.

 Philanthropy

 In 1994 Beutner founded The Beutner Family Foundation with a focus on philanthropy and education for economically disadvantaged people.

 In 2012 Beutner founded Vision to Learn, a non-profit that provides children with free eye exams and free glasses by bringing its mobile eye clinics to schools and to other neighborhood youth and community organizations.

 On November 8, 2022, California voters approved Proposition 28: The Arts and Music in Schools Funding Guarantee and Accountability Act.
 The measure requires the state to establish a new, ongoing program supporting arts instruction in schools beginning in 2023–24.
 Beutner authored the bill and spent nearly $4.2 million of his own money to support the bill.
 Californians overwhelmingly passed the Proposition.

 Beutner established the Beutner Family Award for Excellence in the Arts, providing scholarships to support 20 students at the California Institute of the Arts in Los Angeles County.